dcdelgado/dcdelgado_github_io/README.md

 ## About

 An experienced finance professional with a master's degree in Economics and a Certificate in Quantitative Finance, background in trading, risk management, pricing, hedging, and economic research.
 Has a comprehensive skillset, including expertise in quantitative development, modelling, research, software development, and team management.
-Works as a derivatives trader responsible for pricing and hedging financial portfolio of Raizen's oil imports that supplies Shell's distribution network in Brazil, Argentina, Paraguay, and Uruguay.
+Worked as a derivatives trader responsible for pricing and hedging financial portfolio of Raizen's oil imports that supplies Shell's distribution network in Brazil, Argentina, Paraguay, and Uruguay.
 Held the position of Head of Quant at Raízen Trading, leading the development of derivatives pricing models, proxy-hedging models, and systematic hedging strategies.
 Worked as a Quant Consultant, contributing to large-scale projects related to portfolio risk assessment for reputable organizations such as UBS,  Credit Suisse, and Acadia (LSEG).
 Started the career as a researcher at the Latam's Office of the Chief Economist at the World Bank Group (USA).

 ## Experience

 ### Raízen Trading
-#### Derivatives Trader  - Jan 2023 - Present (Geneva)
+#### Derivatives Trader  - Jan 2023 - Jun 2023 (Geneva)
 - Responsible for pricing and hedging of financial portfolio of clean petroleum products, aimed at supplying the Shell distribution network in the Southern Cone Common Market (Brazil, Uruguay, Paraguay, and Argentina).

 #### Head of Quant, Dec 2021 - Jan 2023 (Geneva)